New York City budget boss to state: We're not a 'piggy bank'

-NEW YORK (Reuters) - New York City’s fiscal watchdog said the city faces much bigger budget deficits in coming years than the mayor has forecast and warned state lawmakers about treating the city like a “piggy bank.”
+NEW YORK, Feb 10 (Reuters) - New York City’s fiscal watchdog said the city faces much bigger budget deficits in coming years than the mayor has forecast and warned state lawmakers about treating the city like a “piggy bank.”

-The state, like the city, is finalizing its budget and will soon make decisions affecting New York City.
+The state, like the city, is finalizing its budget and will soon make decisions that will affect New York City.

 “Some upstate legislators just don’t get it,” New York City Comptroller Scott Stringer said during his review of the city budget on Wednesday.
 “They see New York City as their piggy bank.”